ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 c08eab474f732914c39ca1b70fe25519
 ~~~

-The key derivation for the encapsulated response uses both the encapsulated KEM
+The key derivation for the encrypted response uses both the encapsulated KEM
 key from the request and a randomly selected nonce.
 This produces a salt of:

 ~~~ hex-dump